First and foremost, DO NOT USE ANY KIND OF PINE BEDDING.

 and hypothesize.
 Even snakes that are born blind, can feed and survive, relying solely on their heat sensors and their ability to feel

-vibrations in their surroundings.
+vibrations in their environment.

-up their enclosure to get them.
+their enclosure to get them.
 Over time, they will come to learn that this means 'exploring time',

 When you first pick up your baby, it may ball up as a defense mechanism.
 This is where they get their name!
-When they do this, just hold
+When they do this, just hold the

 As they relax and start crawling around, be cognizant of any movement if front of them.
 You don’t want to be moving your hands quickly in